 Slight changes in weather and all those with moderate or low immunity end up with a sore throat and a cold.
 And although it seems common with no major disruptions in your life, it can be very annoying.
-It drains out your energy and leaves you totally exhausted.
+The consequence is that it drains out energy and leaves one totally exhausted.

 How Does A Common Cold Start?

 If someone around you is infected with the virus, you can get it too, which means colds are contagious.
 Simple surface contact, like spoons, doorknobs, keyboards, or anything that touches your mouth or nose, can transfer the virus to another person.
 The cold virus is also airborne, so if you have a sick person who sneezes around you, you are bound to end up with a cold.